Tellay/url-shortener/README.md

 ### Url Shortener
-Hi there, this is my new little project.
+* Hi there, this is my new little project.
+* This have a connection with a discord bot.

 -----------------------------------------------